josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Tailor your resume to the job

-This might be in "bonus points" territory; it won't always apply (ha).
-But wherever you can, make adjustments to your resume (and also, your application and cover letters) to better fit the specific job you're applying for.
+Wherever you can, make adjustments to your resume (and also, your application and cover letters) to better fit the specific job you're applying for.

 Even if you're going for a frontend role, there are _lots_ of different kinds of those.
 Is the role in design systems?
 Put the design and component work you've done front and center.